PFigs/tulr/README.md

 ## Future work

-Turl is something I came up when reading the assignment for the first time.
+The idea of Turl is something I came up when reading the assignment for the first time.
 I wanted to show with it that I often like  to think how can I make my software easy and ready to use by others.
 I really enjoy having the possibility to clone and  run the infrastructure end to end.

 I also wanted to take this opportunity to learn something new and that was the main reason I took in use asyncio.
 It is something I have not used a lot in Python and wanted to get a feel of where it stands these days.
-Similarly, some choices with Pg were also done to recall some concepts, such as triggers despite not being the most ideal solution for the problem (eg, wasteful url replicated all the time).
+Similarly, some choices with pg were also done to recall some concepts, such as triggers despite not being the most ideal solution for the problem (eg, wasteful url replicated all the time).

-As it was requested to not spend too much time on build scripts and whatnot I tried not to put too much work on that, but in the repo you can find compositions to launch all the infra pieces on the developers machine with minimal effort.
+As it was requested to not spend too much time on build scripts and whatnot I tried not to put too much work on that, but in the repo you can find compositions to launch all the infra pieces on the developers' machine with minimal effort.
 These are also key for ensuring good tests of the framework.

-I have also not integrated any ci/cd into the project, but github actions or travis would be good things to have.
-Ideally pre-commit should run continuously on each commit to ensure code style remains enforced through black.
-Unit and integration tests should also run through python's unittest or simply by running the main compose file in the repository root.
+I have added some basic ci/cd checks that run the turl tests and pre-commit actions against all files.
+Much more could be done towards code coverage, quality analysis, among others.

+The end to end test should have a kafka consumer which tracks the messages that the sink should be writting.
+These messages should be asserted from the db.
+At the moment I did not have the async loop exposed to the consumer, thus making it a bit more difficult to instanciate and run the turl's consumer from the tests.
+Regardless of that, improving the test case with that functionality would make the test much more reliable.

 ## Powered by: